cs154team6/Microprocessor-AYS17/AlbertChansLab/ClearReg/README.txt

+Initial read head position is expected to be at the Assembly section before calling ClearReg.
-After clear all the content of the Register, the read head will relocate itself back to the register character.
+After clearing all the content of the Register, the read head will relocate itself back to the register character.